India Heart Disease, Causes and Solutions

 I have known Type 2 diabetics who have stop taking their diabetic medication because they went on a low carb diet.
 Grains such as rice and bread turn into sugar in the body.

-People In India Have Some Decisions to Make
+People In India Have Some Decisions To Make

 If you have finished reading this article, you are now aware that there are some troubling health statistics that are affecting the people of India.
 Young Indians are attracting diseases that are known to affect the elderly.